tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 - Does Mary like John, and John like Mary?
 - Do John and Mary like themselves?
 - Who likes John and Mary?
-- Who do John and Mary both like?
+- Who/what do John and Mary both like?
 - Who does John like that likes Mary?
 - Who mutually likes each other?